chrisdavidmills/rpi-school/minecraft.md

     sleep(0.1)
 ```

-This constantly grows flowers behind you as you walk around. ```while True``` always returns true, so the program runs forever (you cna stop it by going to the REPL and pressing Ctrl + C).
+This constantly grows flowers behind you as you walk around. ```while True``` always returns true, so the program runs forever (you can stop it by going to the REPL and pressing Ctrl + C).

 Can you try to change it so that when you walk along, a red carpet is put down beneath you? remember that y is the coordinate that states how far up or down a position is.